John Butcher's work ranges through improvisation, his own compositions, multitracked pieces and explorations with feedback and extreme acoustics.

 A New Distance contains the SME's last recorded concert.

-Butcher has explored solo music in a number of ways.
+Butcher has explored solo music in a number of ways, releasing over 10 albums since 1991.

-His first CD Thirteen Friendly Numbers ('91), includes pieces for multitracked saxophones, whilst
+The first, Thirteen Friendly Numbers, included pieces for multitracked saxophones, whilst

 later releases tend to focus either on live performance (often in unusual acoustic locations) or composition.

-The '06 Resonant Spaces CD collects music from a tour of special acoustics in Scotland and the Orkneys.
+The Resonant Spaces CD collects music from a tour of special enviroments in Scotland and the Orkneys.

-Other releases include performances inside the giant Utsunomiya stone mountain in Japan, Oberhausen's massive Gazometer, Houston's Dan Flavin Gallery and Brooklyn's Issue Project Room.
+Others include performances inside the giant Utsunomiya stone mountain in Japan, Oberhausen's massive Gazometer, Houston's Dan Flavin Gallery, Brooklyn's Issue Project Room and the Hall Egg Farm, Fukay.

-Certain electronic music was an early influence on Butcher's approach to saxophone playing, and became explicit in his electro-manipulation duo Secret Measures with
+Certain electronic music was an early influence on Butcher's saxophone playing, becoming explicit in his electro-manipulation duo Secret Measures with

 In the same year he joined the electro-acoustic Austrian group